kdowenfamily/Work-Owen/pythonstuff/savings_account/README.md

 ## Config Files

-You need to write at least 2 JSON files, described below, to set up the buckets you want.
+You need to write at least one JSON file, described below, to set up the buckets you want.

 ### data/buckets.json